* Not a rare disease

 - Mark H Johnston, MD.
 Barrett Esophagus.
 Medscape Reference.
 April 2014; http://emedicine.medscape.com/article/171002-overview.

 - The Mayo Clinic Web site provides further information on Barrett esophagus.

 - MedlinePlus was designed by the National Library of Medicine to help you research your health questions, and it provides more information about this topic.

 - The National Digestive Diseases Information Clearinghouse (NDDIC), part of the National Institute of Diabetes and Digestive and Kidney Diseases (NIDDK), offers information on this condition.
 Click on the link to view information on this topic.

-- PubMed is a searchable database of medical literature and lists journal articles that discuss Barrett syndrome.
+- PubMed is a searchable database of medical literature and lists journal articles that discuss Barrett esophagus.
 Click on the link to view a sample search on this topic.